code-distortion/adapt/README.md

 ## Usage

-For most projects, all you'll need to do is add the `CodeDistortion\Adapt\LaravelAdapt` trait to the test-classes you'd like it to apply to, and update the `setUp()` method in your abstract TestCase class to make sure it boots.
+For most projects, all you'll need to do is add the `CodeDistortion\Adapt\LaravelAdapt` trait to the test-classes you'd like it to apply to, and update the `setUp()` method in your abstract TestCase class to boot it.

 ``` php
 <?php